Jonius7/SteamUI-OldGlory/README.md

 Two of my biggest gripes: the left sidebar not being compact enough, and the Friends Activity with padding taking up way too much space on the game page, were now tweaked.

 My third gripe was many of my games had those portrait game images with the horrid blurry background in them.
 I searched up this https://github.com/wynick27/steam-missing-covers-downloader, contributed my own fix, as it had been broken due to the same package changes that broke the old UI, and boom!
 I was able to import 235 images for myself.
-You can have a look there and also on my fork (as I compiled an .exe if you are unwilling to install Python)
+For a compiled .exe, look here: https://github.com/Jonius7/steam-missing-covers-downloader/releases/tag/new-format-fix

 So, the main css file: `libraryroot.custom.css`.
 It is designed to be used with SteamFriendsPatcher (https://github.com/PhantomGamers/SteamFriendsPatcher).
 Download and open the program up, after it patches, you should find a `libraryroot.custom.css` file in `Steam/steamui`.
 Replace the file with the one here on the repository.